2022-23 Principal's Welcome & CMS Curriculum Guide

 Centennial Middle School is located in the City of South Lyon in the southwest corner of Oakland County.
 Oakland County is located north of Detroit, Michigan.
 This growing county is rich in culture, resources, quality living opportunities and the home of many major industries.
 Centennial is in close proximity to highly respected colleges and universities.
 The building is a short drive to the University of Michigan in Ann Arbor, Eastern Michigan University in Ypsilanti and Washtenaw Community College, also located in Ypsilanti.

 Our mission statement reflects the high standards and expectations we place on our students and ourselves.
 Students maintain high academic achievement as well as high average daily attendance.
-To realize these standards, the staff of over 50 teachers, two administrators, one secretary, two data processors, one hall monitor, one building engineer, two counselors, two social workers, four noon supervisors, four custodians, along with parents and volunteers, are committed as a team for each student to realize success.
+To realize these standards, the staff of over 50 teachers, two administrators, one secretary, two data processors, one hall monitor, one building engineer, two counselors, two social workers, three noon supervisors, four custodians, one restorative practice facilitator, along with parents and volunteers, are committed as a team for each student to realize success.
 Our PTO and CHEERS volunteers are a tremendous support to the programming at Centennial.
 Members of each of these organizations contributed over 4000 hours last year to assist in various activities throughout the year.

 The Centennial Staff is committed to insuring that students will be prepared for their secondary education and the demands they now face.
 In the fall of 2002, Centennial became a member of the North Central Association.
 The staff will capitalize on the recently developed student profile and performance goals to develop strategies that will be employed across the building in order to promote improvement in student achievement.